Inflect logo

 Natural Disaster Risk

 Oregon has a High natural disaster risk profile, with a FEMA National Risk Index score of 89.82 as of September 2025.
-Infrastructure planning and site selection must account for these factors.
+This requires that facilities are engineered to modern seismic standards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business